Summary

 What is a mini-GmbH?

-Colloquially called the “mini-GmbH”, the UG can be formed with just €1- (one euro).
-But, it does come with the legal obligation to put 25% of its profits into a special reserve account until its share capital reaches €25,000.
+Colloquially called the “mini-GmbH”, the UG (haftungsbeschränkt) can be formed with a share capital of just €1,- per shareholder.
+Every UG has the legal obligation to put 25% of its profits into a special reserve account until its share capital reaches €25,000.
+Find our more about UG notary costs, UG formation costs and all necessary steps of a UG formation incl. checklist.

-Like the GmbH, the UG also has a non-profit version—the gUG.
+Like the GmbH, the UG also has a non-profit version: the gUG.
 If you want to form a UG for a charitable purpose, consider this option.

 Conclusion